SATISFACTORY ACADEMIC PROGRESS FOR FINANCIAL AID (SAP) POLICY AND APPEAL INSTRUCTIONS

 SAP Appeal Deadline

 SAP Appeal Requests require at least 30 days for review.
 Appeal requests submitted 30 days prior to the first day of class should be reviewed in time to start classes.
 Due to the limited time between terms and because SAP is evaluated at the end of the term, it is not always possible to submit a request in time for review prior to the start of the upcoming term.

-If your SAP Appeal is approved, you must print a Plan of Action Commitment form, complete and sign the form (your advisor must sign also) and submit the signed form to the FA Office in order for your aid to be reinstated.
+If your SAP Appeal is approved, you will be e-mailed a Plan of Action Commitment form.
+Please print, complete and sign the form (your advisor must sign also) and submit the signed form to the FA Office in order for your aid to be reinstated.

 KCTCS Academic Standing

 SAP for financial aid is separate from overall academic standing.

 Students may only receive aid for a maximum of 30 attempted credit hours as “undecided” or “pending.”
 Students attempting hours beyond 30 must declare an eligible credential to be considered eligible for financial aid and continue to meet all the above standards.